Ohio’s Degrees of Misdemeanors & Their Penalties

 Though misdemeanors can have serious, long-lasting consequences, they often do not compare to those of felonies.

-Certain crimes could be determined to be a misdemeanor or felony.
+Certain crimes could be determined to be a misdemeanor or a felony.
 For example, if you’re charged with assault, it would likely be a misdemeanor if you were only threatening to hurt someone.
 If you went through with the threat and physically hurt that individual, on the other hand, it could be classified as a felony depending on the means used or the damage inflicted.

 Felony charges can result in lengthy court proceedings.
 As experienced criminal defense attorneys in Columbus, Ohio, we are not afraid to go to court as long as it’s in your best interest.
 We have represented clients with the following criminal charges, among others: